Hang gliding 1974 part 1

-The images here are my artistic derivations of contemporary photos.
+The images here are artistic derivations of contemporary photos.
 See Copyright of early hang gliding photos.

 See also the related topics menu Waspair of Surrey, England.

 Russ Velderrain manufactured Rogallo hang gliders in Lomita, California.
-His wife Carol ran the USHGA office.
+His daughter Carol ran the USHGA office.